apifest/apifest-oauth20/README.md

 * **Setup DB host (MongoDB)**

-If MongoDB is used, define the host of the database in the following property in apifest-oauth.properties file:
+If MongoDB is used, define the host of the database in the following property in the apifest-oauth.properties file:

 ***db_host***

 * **Setup Redis**

-If Redis is used, define Redis sentinels list(as comma-separated list) in the following property in apifest-oauth.properties file:
+If Redis is used, define Redis sentinels list(as comma-separated list) in the following property in the apifest-oauth.properties file:

 ***redis.sentinels***

-You can define the name of Redis master in the following property in apifest-oauth.properties file:
+You can define the name of Redis master in the following property in the apifest-oauth.properties file:

 ***redis.master***

 * **Setup authenticate endpoint in your API**

-As ApiFest OAuth 2.0 Server should be able to use username and password (in case of Resource Owner Password Credentials Grant flow) for authentication, an authenticate endpoint in your
+As the ApiFest OAuth 2.0 Server should be able to use username and password (in case of Resource Owner Password Credentials Grant flow) for authentication, an authenticate endpoint in your
 API should be defined.
-For that purpose, use the following property in apifest-oauth.properties file:
+For that purpose, use the following property in the apifest-oauth.properties file:

 ***user.authenticate.endpoint***

-Currently, ApiFest OAuth 2.0 Server expects the response from your API authenticate endpoint in JSON format.
+Currently, the ApiFest OAuth 2.0 Server expects the response from your API authenticate endpoint in JSON format.
-Also, user unique identifier should be returned in the response so it can be used by ApiFest OAuth 2.0 Server (it will be associated with access token with grant_type=password).
+Also, a user unique identifier should be returned in the response so it can be used by the ApiFest OAuth 2.0 Server (it will be associated with access token with grant_type=password).
-The name of the JSON field containing that information is defined in property named:
+The name of the JSON field containing that information is defined in the following property:

 ***user_id.name***

 **2. Start ApiFest OAuth 2.0 Server**

-You can start ApiFest OAuth 2.0 Server with the following command:
+You can start the ApiFest OAuth 2.0 Server with the following command:

 ```java -Dproperties.file=[apifest_properties_file_path] -jar apifest-oauth20-0.1.0-jar-with-dependencies.jar```